-Assuming a couple has been married for a year then they are entitled to obtain a divorce.
+Assuming a couple has been married for a year then they are entitled to obtain a divorce or civil partnership dissolution

-We endeavour where possible to agree the basis of the divorce and which party will initiate the process.
-Having done so, the divorce then usually becomes an administrative exercise with paperwork passing between the lawyers and the court until the couple are divorced.
+We endeavour where possible to work with our clients to help them agree with their spouse who will initiate the process.
+Having done so, the divorce/dissolution then usually becomes an administrative exercise with paperwork passing between the lawyers and the court until the couple are divorced.

 If having spoken to a client we think nullity may be an option we will discuss it with them and the advantages and disadvantages of an annulment as opposed to a divorce.